Vehicle registration plates of Brazil: Old system (1990–2018)

-Letters
+Sequences

 The letters on the license plate can describe the state where a vehicle was originally registered.
 Vehicles relocated from one state to another will show the new state/municipality on the replaceable tag, but it is always possible to determine the place of original registration for a used vehicle by observing the license plate range for each Brazilian State:

 Below is an alphabetically organized list of Letter Sequences and corresponding States.
-This list is up to date as of September 2022.
+This list is up to date as of November 2025.

+Note: The SAV sequence was first used by São Paulo in September 2009, but was discontinued using only SAV 0001 to 1000, later the remainder of the sequence was assigned to Ceará in December 2021, being SAV 1001 to 9999.

 2018 Mercosur standard

 In October 2014 the design of the new license plate to be used by all Mercosul countries was officially presented.
 This consists of a plate of 15.75 × 5.12 in, with a white background, the characters and frame in black and a blue band at the top that shows the name of the country, its flag and the Mercosul logo.
 The typeface used is FE-Schrift.

 In September, 2018, Mercosul standard license plates started to be adopted in Rio de Janeiro.
 As of January 2020, all states have started issuing the new plates.
 By the end of 2023, all vehicles are expected to be carrying these new plates.

 The Mercosul license plates have a new alphanumeric format that will allow for more available combinations.
 While the previous system used a LLL-#### format, the new format is LLL#L##.
 Vehicles who are to switch their old license plates for the new one will retain their previous license plate number, with the exception of the 2nd digit (5th character).
 The number in that position of the alphanumberic format is being replaced by a letter, in accordance with the below table.